flaneurette/Health-Library/Documents/Safety/Medication/README.md

 * Pills are large or smooth
 * Swallowing reflexes are slowed
-* There is hesitation or difficulty swallowing pills
+* There is hesitation or difficulty swallowing pills (pill dysphagia)

 Aspiration can cause serious health complications, including lung infections (aspiration pneumonia) and acute choking.